 Reproduce, fix, verify

-Read the field note below to see how we apply this pattern in practice.
+Read the field note below to see how we apply this pattern in real Claude Code projects.

 Day 11: Reproduce, fix, verify

 Asking Claude Code to "fix this bug" without first reproducing it is the fastest way to close a ticket that reopens three days later.
+The fix will look plausible, the symptom will disappear, and the real defect will still be sitting there waiting for production traffic.

 What we tried